Data leak: More than 30,000 LPM Property Management clients' personal data available

 The bucket contained 31,610 files, of which only 15 were not images, and were publicly accessible to anyone who had the URL.

 According to international technology media company CyberNews, which broke the story, LPM managed various landlords' property.
-The images within the database appeared to be either landlords or tenants applying for this service.
+The images within the database appeared to be either landlords or tenants applying for the service.

 CyberNews published blurred images as examples of the breach on its website.

-It was unclear if "bad actors" had accessed the information, but it was possible due to the fact it was "extremely easy" to access the files.
+It was unclear if "bad actors" had accessed the information, but it was possible because of the fact it was "extremely easy" to access the files.

 Scanned passports and drivers' licences could also be sold on the dark web for between NZ$20 and NZ$30 each respectively.

-Dixon said it was not the first data breach he'd attempted to assist with, however, it was the first instance where every communication was ignored.
+Dixon said it was not the first data breach he'd attempted to assist with, but it was the first instance in which every communication was ignored.

 "I find it very irresponsible that a company could be permitted to collect such data but not have controls on to prevent this kind of compromise.

-"I would hope that companies who utilize cloud technologies, especially for PPI, would carry out regular reviews on security rules and networking configurations to ensure their clients' data is kept private."
+"I would hope that companies who utilise cloud technologies, especially for PPI, would carry out regular reviews on security rules and networking configurations to ensure their clients' data is kept private."

 Dixon said they also contacted the Privacy Commissioner.
-However, due to the lockdown in New Zealand, their reply was two weeks after initial contact on May 10.
+However, because of the lockdown in New Zealand, its reply was two weeks after initial contact on May 10.

-Their reply was that there was nothing they could do to assist, Dixon said.
+Its reply was that there was nothing it could do to assist, Dixon said.

-A spokesman for the Privacy Commissioner told the Herald they had not been notified of the breach.
+A spokesman for the Privacy Commissioner told the Herald it had not been notified of the breach.

 An update to the Privacy Act, due to come into force on December 1, will make it mandatory to report a data breach to the commissioner, and any affected customers.